God's Own Country (2017 film): Critical response

 God's Own Country received critical acclaim.
-The film holds a 98% approval rating based on 125 reviews, with a weighted average of 7.96/10, on the review aggregator website Rotten Tomatoes.
-The site's critical consensus reads: "A quiet, moving rumination on loneliness and newfound intimacy, God's Own Country marks an outstanding directorial debut for Francis Lee."
-On Metacritic, the film holds a rating of 85 out of 100, based on 22 critics, indicating "universal acclaim".
+As per the review aggregator website Rotten Tomatoes, 98% of critics have given the film a positive review based on 132 reviews, with an average rating of 8 out of 10.
+The site's critics consensus reads: "A quiet, moving rumination on loneliness and newfound intimacy, God's Own Country marks an outstanding directorial debut for Francis Lee."
+On Metacritic, the film has a weighted average score of 85 out of 100, with 95% positive reviews based on 22 critics, indicating "universal acclaim".

 The Sundance Film Festival's listing for God's Own Country says that "you can smell the mud in this movie" while also describing Francis Lee as a major new talent and the film as "one not to be missed."
 Peter Bradshaw, writing in The Guardian, gave the film four stars out of five.
 Bradshaw described the film as "an almost, but not quite a Dales Brokeback," and also as a "very British love story, bursting at the seams with unspoken emotions, unvoiced fears about the future, and a readiness to displace every emotion into hard physical work".

 At the 2017 Berlin International Film Festival the film received the Harvey Award, presented by the Teddy Awards programme for LGBT-related films in conjunction with a reader jury from the German LGBT magazine Männer.

 Ed Potton, writing in The Times, gave the film four stars out of five and described the film as "splendid" and "[a] potent film, a Yorkshire Brokeback Mountain".